MarioLisbona/CA-T1A2-portfolio/README-template.md

 ### **Purpose**

-The purpse of this website is to both demonstrate the skills i poses in building wesbites that ar simple, effective and engaging as well as highlighting my background and soft skills that will completement the technincal foundations that i am building.
+The purpse of this website is to both demonstrate the skills i poses in building wesbites that are simple, effective and engaging as well as highlighting my background and soft skills that will completement the technincal foundations that i am building upon.

 ### **Functionality / features**